-Krista Imbesi is an Associate Professor of Film & Digital Media at Messiah College.
+Krista Imbesi is an Associate Professor of Film & Digital Media at Messiah University.
 She is also the co-owner of Cap Collective Video Production in Harrisburg, PA.

 Experienced in creating short narrative, commercial and promotional films, the bulk of Krista's work focuses on documentary filmmaking.
 She is especially interested in addressing social issues, the collaborative process, and ethnographic filmmaking through her work.